-It also turns out the dog is also great for me.
+It also turns out, getting a dog after divorce was also great for me.
 Sharing custody of our son means I’m also a part-time Empty Nester.
 I get to practice my son’s full departure from home for college a good decade before it happens, because for me, it happens a couple times every week.
 And like my parents when I was away at school, much of my time is spent waiting for him to come home.
 When he’s with his mom, it’s just me and his dog.

 Besides, it’s a dog.
 Need I say more?
 Fine.
-The dog will also keep you company on long walks, clean up crumbs, pre-wash dishes before they go into the dishwasher, and keep you company on those lonely nights when you are on your own.
+The dog will also keep you company on long walks, clean up crumbs, pre-wash dishes before they go into the dishwasher, and be your best friend on those lonely nights when you are on your own.